ArcasProject/Arcas/docs/index.rst

 In this documentation you will find a list tutorials that cover the basic usage of the library.

-Note some publishers might require you to register and generate an application `key`.
+Note some journals might require you to register and generate an application `key`.
 Today the following publishers require you to register your application:

 - IEEE